aathanor/ResearchSite/content/pri_complete_draft.md

 **Empirical question**: Whether these develop as genuinely integrated constellations or as separate systems that become tightly coupled is an open research question that would require developmental studies tracking multiple modalities simultaneously.

-# Pattern-Recognition Identity (PRI)
+# Pattern-Recognition Unity (PRU)

-**Core theoretical proposal**: Pattern-Recognition Identity (PRI)—pattern and recognition are not two related events but a single event appearing as two when viewed through dualistic conceptual lenses.
+**Core theoretical proposal**: Pattern-Recognition Unity (PRU)—pattern and recognition are not two related events but a single event appearing as two when viewed through dualistic conceptual lenses.

-According to PRI:
+According to PRU:

 * There are no patterns waiting to be recognized
 * There are no recognition processes that operate on patterns